How and why did saloons become the social hub of New York's subcultures from 1845-1895?

 Anbinder has shown a statistical validity concerning excessive drinking and the Five Points, particularly among the Irish poor.
 Exploring the number of alcohol-related deaths, he noted that they had a far higher per-capita rate than other immigrant communities living in similar circumstances and locales.
 There were, Anbinder concludes, ‘cultural and genetic factors at work’.15 Drinking habits are often passed on from one generation to another and this situation was no different: ‘Youngsters growing up in Five Points (especially in Irish families) were constantly surrounded by the sights, sounds, and smells of drinking and drunkenness.’16 The Irish preference for whiskey can hardly have helped.
 According to McCabe, the liquors sold in the saloons of Irish-dominated districts ‘[are] simply abominable.
 Whiskey commands the largest sale, and in the majority of instances [is] a vile compound.’17

 Few commentators of the era took the time to explore the saloon as a force for good, particularly for immigrant subcultures.
-But for the Irish, German, Italian and many other immigrant nationalities, the saloon was – as noted by Riis – an anchorage in a sea of mainstream hostility.
+But for many immigrants, the saloon was – as noted by Riis – an anchorage in a sea of mainstream hostility.
 It was a space to talk freely without fear of censorship or scrutiny.
 The saloon also allowed customers to speak in their native dialects or language, discuss wider job prospects and debate the news from their mother countries.18

 Saloons were a place where immigrants could relax and have fun.
 Writing in 1872 Charles Loring Brace noted that the ‘liquor shop’* was a workingman’s ‘picture-gallery, his reading room and his social salon all at once.
 His glass is the magic transmuter of care to cheerfulness, of penury to plenty, of a low, ignorant, worried life, to an existence for the moment buoyant, contented, and hopeful.’20 This would have been doubly true for the poorest immigrants.
 The saloon was also something of a citizens’ advice bureau, offering them a welcome place of ‘familiarity and assistance’.21 And it was here that the saloonkeeper came into his own, giving advice to his patrons about girlfriends and wives, or even stumping up bail money if one of his regular customers had fallen foul of the law.
 In the words of Luc Sante: ‘[The bartender] would be their confessor, business adviser, political mentor, gossipmonger.’22